 Hiring a Criminal Defense Attorney for Your Child in Philadelphia

-Those parents who do not have previous experience with the criminal justice system may not know whether they are permitted to hire a criminal defense attorney on behalf of their child.
+Those parents who do not have previous experience with the criminal justice system may not know whether they are permitted to hire a criminal defense attorney for Temple students and college students on behalf of their child.
 You are permitted to do so.
 In fact, anyone can hire a criminal defense attorney for anyone else.
 However, this does not mean that you are entitled to know what was said between your child and their attorney in private conversations, even if you are paying the attorney.
 Attorney-client privilege still applies.

 The Difference Between Juvenile and Adult Criminal Proceedings in Philadelphia